Fraud can take many forms. And it can happen when you’re using an ATM or self-service payment kiosk.

 Fraudsters can install and remove a skimming device to ATMs or other payment kiosks within a short period.
 So, it’s good practice to be cautious when using any ATM or self-service payment kiosk, like gas pumps.

 “When one skimmer is found in a community, there’s a good chance there may be more popping up,” said Todd Link, Dupaco Community Credit Union’s chief risk officer.

-Skimming devices are sometimes easy to detect, while others are fairly sophisticated, Link says.
+Skimming devices are sometimes easy to detect, while others are fairly sophisticated, Link said.

 A card skimming device is a piece of equipment fraudsters attach over card readers at ATMs or self-service payment kiosks at gas pumps, parking garages and elsewhere.

-Link said that Dupaco will notify all of its members who used the machines during the suspected time period and re-issue their debit/ATM cards.
-Meanwhile, ATM transaction processer Shazam will notify financial institutions of non-members who used the ATM.
+If a card skimmer is found on a Dupaco ATM, the credit union will notify all of its members who used the machines during the suspected time period and re-issue their debit cards.
+ATM transaction processer Shazam will notify financial institutions of non-members who used the ATM.